Uttara Kannada: Partition movement

-In response to this regional opposition and political inertia, activists adopted a revised, pragmatic strategy focused on a more geographically compact New Sirsi District that would including Sirsi, Siddapur, Mundgod, and Yellapur from sirsi subdivision and inclusion of the Soraba Taluk from the neighbouring Shivamogga district.
-This new strategic proposal holds a massive advantage over previous attempts, as the taluks of Haliyal, Dandeli, and Joida — which strongly prefer Karwar and are sensitive to border dispute concerns—would remain part of the existing Uttara Kannada district, thereby avoiding entanglement with the sensitive inter-state border issue by limiting the division to the Sirsi region.
+In response to this regional opposition and political inertia, activists adopted a revised, pragmatic strategy focused on a more geographically compact New Sirsi District that would including Sirsi, Siddapur, Mundgod, and Yellapur from the Sirsi subdivision and inclusion of the Soraba Taluk from the neighbouring Shivamogga district.
+This new strategic proposal holds a massive advantage over previous attempts, as the taluks of Haliyal, Dandeli, and Joida – which strongly prefer Karwar and are sensitive to border dispute concerns—would remain part of the existing Uttara Kannada district, thereby avoiding entanglement with the sensitive inter-state border issue by limiting the division to the Sirsi region.
 The revised proposal is built on proximity and administrative efficiency, positioning Sirsi as the strategically central and advantageous location for the new district headquarters.
 The short road distances between Sirsi and its potential taluk headquarters are remarkably persuasive, with Siddapur is just 38 km, Soraba is 47 km, Yellapur is 49 km, and Mundgod is 55 km away This geographical configuration, with all major constituent taluk headquarters situated within a roughly 55 km radius of the proposed district centre, strongly supports the case for highly effective and accessible local governance.
 The rationale for incorporating Soraba lies in the strong socio-economic and geographical proximity of its hoblis—Jade, Chandragutti, and Kuppagadde—which are immediate neighbors of Sirsi Taluk and rely on Sirsi as their primary commercial and social hub.
 This strategic move is significantly bolstered by the complex and turbulent political dynamics surrounding the inevitable bifurcation of Shivamogga district when BJP regains the Power in the State.
-The Shikaripur District demand which is primarily promoted by B. S. Yediyurappa in 2009 when he became Chief minister of the state.
+The Shikaripur District demand is primarily promoted by B. S. Yediyurappa in 2009 when he became Chief minister of the state.
 The Shikaripur district is by including neighboring taluks of Hirekerur and Rattihalli (of Haveri district) and Nymathi and Honnali (of Davanagere district),and Soraba, this proposal as strong political backing due to BSY's influence across this cluster of regions and State level political influence of his family.
 Conversely, the counter-proposal to establish a district headquartered at Sagara is primarily a political counter to the Shikaripur demand, lacking a strong logistical or intellectual foundation.
 This Sagara proposal is inherently vulnerable due to the alignment of its neighboring taluks: major parts of Hosanagara are better connected to Shimoga city than Sagara; Shikaripur maintains its own strong district demand with high political influence in the state; and Siddapur is part of the Sirsi constituency.
-This vulnerability, compounded by the fact that Sagara’s overall political influence is considered weaker than BSY's.
-The Soraba Taluk's geographical position doesn't share direct border with Shimoga taluk ,Shikaripur Taluk is located middle of it, if shikarpur became new district when BJP regains power in the state the soraba have no choice to remain in Shimoga district, which forces Soraba's politicians to choose an alignment with Shikaripur or Sirsi.
-The strong political, social, caste equation, and direct geography of the Jade,Chandragutti and Kuppagadde hoblis of Soraba makes them far more inclined towards the Sirsi proposal, The political tension between the Bangarappa and B. S. Yediyurappa families is a long-standing, generational rivalry for supremacy in this region. offering the politically dominant Bangarappa family in Soraba a crucial strategic mechanism to reduce the BSY family's influence in Soraba Taluk by aligning the region with Sirsi rather than the BSY-backed Shikaripur proposal.
+This vulnerability, compounded by the fact that Sagara's overall political influence is considered weaker than BSY's.
+The Soraba Taluk's geographical position doesn't share direct border with Shimoga taluk, Shikaripur Taluk is located middle of it, if shikarpur became new district when BJP regains power in the state the Soraba have no choice to remain in Shimoga district, which forces Soraba's politicians to choose an alignment with Shikaripur or Sirsi.
+The strong political, social, caste equation, and direct geography of the Jade,Chandragutti and Kuppagadde hoblis of Soraba makes them far more inclined towards the Sirsi proposal, The political tension between the Bangarappa and Yediyurappa families is a long-standing, generational rivalry for supremacy in this region. offering the politically dominant Bangarappa family in Soraba a crucial strategic mechanism to reduce the BSY family's influence in Soraba Taluk by aligning the region with Sirsi rather than the BSY-backed Shikaripur proposal.